Yandex Cloud

 int32

-Number of the port opened on the cluster nodes on which the service is deployed.
-The load balancer sends traffic to this port, and Kubernetes forwards the traffic to the service on its port in the port parameter.
+Number of the port opened on the cluster nodes where the service is deployed.
+The load balancer routes traffic to this port, and Kubernetes forwards the traffic to the service on its port in the port parameter.

 Was the article helpful?